 This option is typically for scars that are deeply pitted, raised, or for older surgical scars that did not heal properly.
 The scar tissue is removed, followed by careful stitching of the skin to leave a much smaller, thinner scar line or to change the scars shape and/or direction so it is less obvious.

-Our Cosmetic Consultation Reimbursement policy is offered to all our patients.
-Come discuss your needs and goals with Dr. Robinson and the office visit cost will be applied to future costs for the discussed procedure.
-Procedure must be completed within 30 days of your consult visit.
+Schedule an office visit to discuss your concerns and skincare goals with Dr. Robinson and the office visit cost will be applied to the future cost for the "consulted procedure".
+The "consulted procedure" must be completed within 30 days of your consult visit.